Analysis | Trump’s rhetoric about Joe Biden and violence doesn’t make sense

 Rittenhouse attended a Trump rally in January.

-McEnany was less circumspect when it came to the shooting death of Aaron Danielson in Portland over the weekend.
+McEnany was less circumspect when it came to the shooting death of Aaron Danielson in Portland, Ore., over the weekend.
 In that situation, she said, “an antifa individual took the life of an innocent Trump supporter” — an allegation she offered without qualification.
 Trump also retweeted a tweet blaming antifa for Danielson’s death.

 All of this derives from one central tension: Violence is occurring while Trump is president.
-As with everything else, Trump insists it’s not his fault, just as the faltering economy is the pandemic’s fault and just as the pandemic is China’s fault.
+As with everything else, Trump insists it’s not his fault, just as the faltering economy is the coronavirus pandemic’s fault and just as the pandemic is China’s fault.
 Since it’s not his fault, it has to be someone else’s, and it’s useful to say that the fault lies with Biden and the Democrats.

 Again, no one argues that violent acts have occurred.
 Where disputes arise is in scale: Trump and boosters such as Fox News’s Tucker Carlson often conflate violence and protests broadly, while Democrats draw distinctions.
-Disputes also arise in regards to culpability.
+Disputes also arise regarding culpability.
 Trump claims that there’s nothing he can do about the violence and a lot that Biden can, so the president argues that he should be reelected so that he can do something about it while Biden wouldn’t.

 That position seems somewhat untenable.